skip to Main Content

 City of Gastronomy

-Tucson is the only city in the United States with the prestigious UNESCO City of Gastronomy designation, making it a destination for some of the world’s top culinary researchers and enthusiasts.
+Tucson is the first city in the United States with the prestigious UNESCO City of Gastronomy designation, making it a destination for some of the world’s top culinary researchers and enthusiasts.

 Tucson by the Numbers